ryan-jr/theodinproject/course3-ruby_programming/step7-OOPProjects/TicTacToe/PlanningDoc.md

 * Have boardstate as a class?
 * Pass to the class the number that the user enters and if they are X or O

+### Story Driven Development

+* I am a user of the game and I want to learn how to play Tic Tac Toe and play a game against myself.

+* I am a user of the game and I want to play a game against different AIs of varying difficulty

+* I am a user of the game and I want to play against a friend on the network.